 The Dead Sea is famously known for being one of the saltiest bodies of water in the world, and certainly the deepest hyper-saline in the world, at a depth of 304 meters (997 feet).
 And the reason for this high salinity?
 The Dead Sea is a terminus for the flow of rain and surface water, which means water flows into it but doesn’t flow out: its water has no escape, but is trapped to evaporate.
-Soaring summer temperatures and year-round hot dry climatic conditions lead to significant losses of water to evaporation.
+Soaring summer temperatures and year-round hot dry climatic conditions make it a perfect place to spend unforgettable holidays yet lead to significant losses of water to evaporation.
 The water has been losing its H2O content for 65,000 years, with the minerals becoming more and more concentrated and salt prominent among them.

 How did the Dead Sea get its name?

 In various languages, the Dead Sea is referred to by different names, all reflective of its characteristics.
 Let’s take a look at all its different names and understand their origins.